 Air dryers have replaced the need for paper towels in public washrooms, which saves trees and energy.
 Likewise, in housekeeping, microfiber cleaning clothes have replaced paper towels.
 To learn more about the museum’s green cleaning practices, check out the Indoor Environmental Air Quality section.

-The construction of new exhibits often requires the use of wood, metal, brick and glass.
+The construction of new exhibits often requires the substantial use of wood, metal, brick and glass.
 These exhibit materials are reused whenever possible.
 Permanent exhibits are designed to be modular, owing to the fact that even a “permanent” exhibit may be changed, or at least updated, over time.
-When new flooring needs to be laid for an exhibit, the museum favors Forest Stewardship Council-certified wood or reclaimed wood.
+When new flooring needs to be laid for an exhibit, the Museum favors Forest Stewardship Council-certified wood or reclaimed wood.

 The Field Museum's restaurants are reducing their environmental footprint as well.
 Operating under a ten year sustainability program crafted by Greg Christian of Beyond Green Sustainable Food Partners, they are sourcing an increasing amount of their ingredients and supplies from Chicago and Midwest growers and purveyors.
 Their sourcing is also done with an eye towards zero waste and almost everything in their supply chain can be reused.
 Vegetable oil is recycled into biodiesel fuel through a partnership with Chicago Biofuels.
 Compost waste bins have been installed in the kitchens and throughout the museum’s dining areas.
 Biodegradable cups and flatware have replaced petroleum based plastics, and reusable containers are available for staff to utilize.
 The result is that after the first full year of operation, over 70% of the restaurant waste stream was diverted from landfills.

 Removing Organic Material From Our Waste Stream